reedgroup/reedgroup.github.io/_sources/Training/SyntheticStreamflowGeneration.md

 In these blog posts, you will learn how to build and use the primary streamflow generators that are used in Reed Group in order to generate synthetic traces of streamflow.

 ## Prerequisites
 These training require general proficiency in Python.
-If you are new to Python, you can get started here [here](https://reedgroup.github.io/ComputationalResources/python_crash_course.html).
+If you are new to Python, you can get started [here](https://reedgroup.github.io/ComputationalResources/python_crash_course.html).

 ### Activities